 Pleasure cruises on the Main and Rhine rivers are easy to enjoy from Frankfurt am Main.
-Primus boats have several sightseeing cruises on the Main – often with meals or after-work drinks – allowing passengers to enjoy views of the skyscrapers of Germany’s banks.
+Primus and KD boats have several sightseeing cruises on the Main – often with meals or after-work drinks – allowing passengers to enjoy views of the skyscrapers of Germany’s banks.
 Longer day-trip cruises go to other destinations on the Main River and even on the Rhine.

 Although it is possible to cruise to the Middle Rhine and the Loreley Valley from Frankfurt am Main, many visitors may find taking the train to Rüdesheim or other Rhine towns a better option.
 See Day Cruises on the Rhine River from Frankfurt for details.

 Frankfurt is a popular departure point for riverboat cruises – both for multiple-day cruises and shorter day excursions.
 Several cruise lines call at Frankfurt but the biggest operators of day-trip cruises are Primus Lines and KD.
 It is generally easiest to stick to the line with the most departures, as prices are very similar.

 Cruises on the Main from Frankfurt are possible year round.
 The main cruise season is from April to October when cruises depart daily.
 During winter, except for the advent Christmas market period, cruises are very limited and mostly on weekend only.

 Day-trip excursion boats depart from the northern shores of the Main River near the Eiserner Steg (pedestrian bridge).
 It is a short walk from the Römer square at the heart of Frankfurt’s old town.

 Day-trip pleasure cruises from Frankfurt can be divided into four basic groups: